drunomics/contentpool/README.md

 #### 0. Prerequisites

+ * Install [phapp-cli](https://github.com/drunomics/phapp-cli) in version 0.6.7 or higher.
+If installed, run `phapp self:update` to ensure you have the latest version.
- Make sure [docker-compose](https://docs.docker.com/compose/) is installed and working.
+ * Make sure [docker-compose](https://docs.docker.com/compose/) is installed and working.
    Ensure you do *not* use docker-composer version 1.21, as it contains this [regression](https://github.com/docker/compose/issues/5874).
 Check your version via `docker-compose --version`.
    If so, update to version 1.22 which is known to work.
 See https://github.com/docker/compose/releases/tag/1.22.0

 #### 1. Setup contentpool